karlambuckner/pizza/README.md

 ## Specifications

 _The customer can input what size pizza they would like.
-They can also pick what meat toppings and vegetable toppings they would like to add._
+They can also pick what meat toppings and vegetable toppings they would like to add.
+When the user submits the order they will see a confirmation of the order and the price._

 ## Setup/Installation Requirements